Barfield School, Runfold, near Farnham

 Not for: Families who require boarding, a town location, a larger school cohort, or parents who prefer a more hothousey approach to schooling.

 Dare to disagree?
-Have a look for yourself at the open morning on Fri 17 Sept.
+Have a look for yourself – there’s an open event on Thurs 23 June, from 5.15pm-7pm.
+Book here.

 Barfield School, Guildford Road, Runfold, Farnham, Surrey, GU10 1PB